emoncms/development/experimental/control/open_thermostat_scheduler/readme.md

 # Open heating controller/thermostat scheduler software development v0.1

+Energy use for space heating in buildings accounts for 19.5% of total primary energy or 28.6% of end use energy in the UK.
+The ZeroCarbonBritain report by the Center for Alternative Technology suggests that a space heating energy saving of 50-60% is achievable across all buildings.
+40% from better insulation,a further 10% from better air-tightness and another 10% from better heating controls.
+See [OpenEnergyMonitor Sustainable Energy](http://openenergymonitor.org/emon/sustainable-energy)

+The aim of the open thermostat scheduler is to explore how we can improve on heating controls to achieve space heating energy savings.

 This software is work in progress and while the inital release has been tested to be basically functional there are still lots of parts to it that are missing: authentication, service scripts, etc see todo list below.

 ![topgraphic.png](docs/topgraphic.png)